Satyagraha

 is a power, which can be wielded equally by all – children,

-love for all mankind.
-When non-violence is accepted as the law
+equal love for all mankind.
+When non-violence is accepted

-of life it must pervade the whole being and not be applied to
+as the law of life it must pervade the whole being and not

 ‘Man and his deed are two distinct things.’…‘